otrv4/otrv4/otrv4.md

 Receiver Instance tag (INT)
   The instance tag of the intended recipient.
 Receiver's User Profile (USER-PROF)
-  This is described in the section above on [Creating a User Profile](#creating-a-user-profile) γ (DRE-M)
+  This is described in the section 'Creating a User Profile'. γ (DRE-M)
   The Dual-receiver encrypted value. σ (AUTH)